1995-Matheus-Lima/1995-Matheus-Lima/README.md

 # Hi There!

-   My name is Matheus i'm from Brazil 🇧🇷, i'm a student of Information Systems at Federal University of Minas Gerais since 2021 and i have been learning skills of Front-end development since 2019.
+   My name is Matheus i'm from Brazil 🇧🇷, i'm a student of Information Systems at Federal University of Minas Gerais since 2021, i'm working,as a research student, with cybersecurity about how to detect and DDoS attack, and mitige it, before the bigger damage happen.

    i'm passionate in education and tecnologhy and get excited every time when i stay in front to some challenge that i don't have knowledge enough to solve because it will take me out of my comfort zone and make me grow up as a professional.